Alley Mills: Early life and education

 Mills was born in Chicago, Illinois.
 Her father was television executive Ted Mills, and her mother, Joan (née Paterson) Mills Kerr, was an author and editor for American Heritage magazine.
 Her stepmother was actress Genevieve (Ginette Marguerite Auger), and her stepfather was Chester B. Kerr, a director of Yale University Press.
 She has one sister, Hilary Mills Loomis, and one brother, Tony Mills.
+Mills made her television debut as a child performer appearing in The Patti Page Show and later performed in Williamstown Theatre Festival.

-She received a B.A. magna cum laude in drama and art history from Yale University in 1973 and an M.A. from London Academy of Music and Dramatic Art.
+Mills received a B.A. magna cum laude in drama and art history from Yale University in 1973 (becoming one of the first female undergraduates) and an M.A. from London Academy of Music and Dramatic Art.